A Texian Odyssey:

 A Historical Blog of Texian Courage, Family Legacy, and Forgotten Footnotes

-🗓️ July 8, 2025
+đď¸ July 8, 2025

-✍️ By Randal L. Highsmith
+âď¸ By Randal L. Highsmith

-🪶 Welcome to the Ledger
+𪜠Welcome to the Ledger

 This blog was created to support and expand on A Texian Odyssey: The Life of Benjamin Franklin Highsmith, a historical novel grounded in real events, real service, and real sacrifice.
-But more than that, this space exists to give voice to the often-overlooked men and women who shaped Texas — not only the celebrated heroes, but those like Benjamin Franklin Highsmith, whose contributions have too often been buried in the margins of memory.
+But more than that, this space exists to give voice to the often-overlooked men and women who shaped Texas â not only the celebrated heroes, but those like Benjamin Franklin Highsmith, whose contributions have too often been buried in the margins of memory.Here youâll find:Posts about the real history behind the bookHighlights from primary sources, pension records, and oral traditionsReflections from descendants and readersDiscussions about controversies, omissions, and evolving perspectives in Texas historiography

-📜 A Reader’s Reflection: Will Highsmith Responds
+đ A Readerâs Reflection: Will Highsmith Responds

-Shortly after the book’s release, I received a moving and thought-provoking note from Will Highsmith, a direct descendant of Benjamin Franklin Highsmith.
-With his permission, I share it here to open this blog’s conversation:
+Shortly after the bookâs release, I received a moving and thought-provoking note from Will Highsmith, a direct descendant of Benjamin Franklin Highsmith.
+With his permission, I share it here to open this blogâs conversation:A lot of these points were made by Will.

-“It’s sad that people try to discredit the true story and legacy of Benjamin Franklin Highsmith.While much is still being discovered, he was well-known during his time and his story is not fiction.There are too many accounts from newspapers, historians, and relatives who preserved his story.Some online forums question his credibility, but the facts—and the records—speak for themselves.Thank you for telling his story with honor.”
+âItâs sad that people try to discredit the true story and legacy of Benjamin Franklin Highsmith.While much is still being discovered, he was well-known during his time and his story is not fiction.There are too many accounts from newspapers, historians, and relatives who preserved his story.Some online forums question his credibility, but the factsâand the recordsâspeak for themselves.Thank you for telling his story with honor.â

 Will's words struck a chord.
 They are a reminder that this journey isn't just about recounting battles or dates.
-It's about vindicating memory — especially when the record has been clouded by time, silence, or oversimplification.🧭 In Defense of a Forgotten Courier
+It's about vindicating memory â especially when the record has been clouded by time, silence, or oversimplification.đ§ In Defense of a Forgotten Courier

-Benjamin Franklin Highsmith, in his later years, recalled riding out from the Alamo to carry a message — if not the letter, then a letter.
+The figure of Albert Martin is widely credited with carrying Travis's âVictory or Deathâ letter from the Alamo â and rightly so.
+His name is on the document that survives.
+But that does not mean he was the only courier.
+In fact, historical precedent and available evidence strongly suggest that multiple copies were sent with multiple riders.Benjamin Franklin Highsmith, in his later years, recalled riding out from the Alamo to carry a message â if not the letter, then a letter.
 Some have doubted this claim, pointing to the absence of documentation.
-But as I argue in both the novel and in my research notes, absence of evidence is not evidence of absence.Highsmith was:A participant in nearly every key battle of the RevolutionA proven courier and Ranger by tradeIlliterate, which means his story passed through oral tradition, not personal diariesNever self-aggrandizing; in fact, he remained poor and unrecognized for most of his lifeHis claim was not one of ego, but of memory — and memory matters in a world where the voices of the common soldier were rarely written down.🔍 What the Novel Reflects
+But as I argue in both the novel and in my research notes, absence of evidence is not evidence of absence.Highsmith was:A participant in nearly every key battle of the RevolutionA proven courier and Ranger by tradeIlliterate, which means his story passed through oral tradition, not personal diariesNever self-aggrandizing; in fact, he remained poor and unrecognized for most of his lifeHis claim was not one of ego, but of memory â and memory matters in a world where the voices of the common soldier were rarely written down.đ What the Novel Reflects

 In A Texian Odyssey, I do not name every possible courier, but I do acknowledge the likelihood of multiple riders.
-The novel dramatizes Highsmith’s escape from the Alamo and his attempt to return — a thread based on family tradition, newspaper interviews, and period military practices.
+The novel dramatizes Highsmithâs escape from the Alamo and his attempt to return â a thread based on family tradition, newspaper interviews, and period military practices.Other known or probable couriers include:Albert Martin (to Gonzales)

 John William Smith (guided reinforcements back)